nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 See :ref:`zephyr:setting_configuration_values` in the Zephyr documentation for information on how to change the configuration permanently.

 .. tip::
-   Reconfiguring through menuconfig only changes the specific setting and will not adjust defaults for other visible and configured symbols.
+   Reconfiguring through menuconfig only changes the specific setting and the invisible options that are calculated from it.
+   It does not adjust visible symbols that have already defaulted to a value even if this default calculation is supposed to be dependent on the changed setting.
    This may result in a bloated configuration compared to changing the setting directly in :file:`prj.conf`.
    See the section Stuck symbols in menuconfig and guiconfig on the :ref:`kconfig_tips_and_tricks` in the Zephyr documentation for more information.

 If you work with SES, the :file:`prj.conf` file is read when you open a project.
 The file will be reloaded when CMake re-runs.
 This will happen automatically when the application is rebuilt, but can also be requested manually by using the :guilabel:`Project` > :guilabel:`Run CMake...` option.

 .. _configuring_vsc: